The Specchia Hideaway

 Activities

-• Cool off in the shaded swimming pool, or seek out one of the garden’s secret daybeds or hammocks for an afternoon doze among the jasmine flowers, indulge in a massage under the trees.
-Bliss
+• Cool off in the swimming pool, or seek out one of the garden’s secret daybeds or hammocks for an afternoon doze among the jasmine flowers

 • Gallipoli, a 30-minute westwards drive away, has a beach under 14th-century walls and is renowned for its vibrant nightlife in the summer and the stunning Punta della Suina beach; once part of Greece, it was rebuilt by the Byzantines, conquered by Normans, and owned by Sicily and Naples

-• In the other direction on the Adriatic coast is the small and equally historic port of Otranto, considered one of the most beautiful towns in Italy, with beaches to the north and south; while you're over this way check out Piscina di Marina Serra, which is a natural swimming pool found within the rocks, where you can swim year-round
+• In the other direction, on the Adriatic coast, is the small and equally historic port of Otranto, considered one of the most beautiful towns in Italy, with gorgeous clear water and beaches to the north and south; while you're over this way check out Piscina di Marina Serra, a natural swimming pool found within the rocks, where you can swim year-round

 • Wine aficionados are well catered for with local vineyards aplenty.
-Top rated Castel Di Salve Srl (9km) is worth a look
+We enjoyed a 2-hour tour and tasting at top-rated Castel Di Salve Srl (9km)

 • Pre-book bicycles so they are ready and waiting for you on arrival to explore the countryside